garg-akash/navigation_oru-release/README.md

 Package that acts as an interface to the tracking controller (orunav_mpc) and the coordinator.
 Contains the interface to compute task (e.g. how drive to this location) and execute task.

+#### Spatial Coordination

+##### Head on collision test:
+`$ roslaunch coordination_oru_ros newRobotLab.launch`
+`$ rosrun orunav_spatial_deviate pub_goal _BPparam:=$(rospack find orunav_spatial_deviate)/BPDatabase --fileName1 path11.txt --fileName2 path22.txt`
+Here BPparam is the path to the Database.
+The last pose (goal pose) of fileName1 is read from the Database folder.
+It is then published at robot1/goal.
+Similarly for robot2, the end pose is read from fileName2.
+In the Database folder pathXX.txt is initial/unmodified path of robotX whereas pathXY.txt is path of robotX spatially adjusted wrt robotY

 ## Citations

 The publication that to the highest degree explains the navigation_oru stack (most suitable citing) is: